 Some of the design outcomes of the project include a magical mirror that allows you see yourself only when you smile; a laughter therapy device that triggers patients to laugh and relax; an interactive performance that explores the idea of spreading contagious laughter as a social experiment and a mobile app that allows patients to share their tasks with their friends and family.
 The Uplift project aims to help improve the quality of life of cancer patients and caregivers by using design to provide new tools and services that support them—both emotionally and socially.
 Most of the concepts created in the thesis can be used by a variety of people suffering from a wide range of conditions—from chronic to life-threatening—but can also aid in the everyday context of a hospital visit.

-Berk asked, “How could products change the dialog between patients and doctors?”
+The driving questions was “How could products change the dialog between patients and doctors?”

-Speculative Design: Squashy Syringe, Emotion Necklace, and Dare
+Squashy Syringe, Emotion Necklace, and Dare

 Berk’s initial design-led research included several provocative speculative design concepts.
 Squashy Syringe reimagines the often-terrifying experience of receiving a needle injection.
 “What if the syringe wasn't so scary looking?” he proposed, and designed an apparatus that hides the needle under a smooth and harmless-looking shield.